Calibrating baryonic effects in cosmic shear with external data in the LSST era: Cosmic shear and baryonic effects

 In Fig. \ref{fig:DeltaT_ksz_vs_theta_d}, we illustrate the kSZ signal as a function of the CAP aperture radius for a halo of fixed mass.
 In this figure, we explore the impact of varying the strength of baryonic feedback by modifying the parameter $\log_{10} \eta$.
 We find that an increase in $\log_{10} \eta$ decreases in the kSZ signal at small aperture radii $\theta_{\mathrm{d}}$, as a larger fraction of the gas is ejected beyond the virial radius.
 Independent of the feedback strength, the kSZ signal asymptotically approaches the same value at large $\theta_{\mathrm{d}}$, since the total mass enclosed within the halo remains constant.

 It is worth emphasising the limitations of our treatment of the kSZ data in this analysis.
 On the one hand, we neglect a number of potentially important sources of uncertainty that could degrade the constraining power of kSZ data.
 First, the amplitude of the stacked kSZ signal depends on the quality of the reconstructed galaxy velocities.
 Uncertainties in the amplitude of these velocities (e.g. due to uncertainties in galaxy bias, or inaccuracies in the reconstruction algorithm), should be propagated when using the kSZ measurements to extract information about the gas distribution.
 Secondly, we will interpret the stacked kSZ measurements as being solely sensitive to the electron density profile of haloes of a given mass.
 This neglects important additional contributions, including the ``2-halo'' contribution from surrounding structures, the impact of miscentering and satellite galaxies, and additional correlations between the velocity and density fields.
+Specifically, the presence of satellite galaxies and the effects of miscentering can introduce a bias in the measured kSZ amplitude.
+To illustrate, \citet{McCarthy:2024} demonstrate that accounting for satellite contributions can enhance the kSZ signal by approximately $20\%$.
 On the other hand, we have only considered a single galaxy sample, probing a single halo mass, at a single effective redshift. kSZ measurements are able to probe a range of redshifts and masses \citep{2407.07152,2503.19870}, which could allow us to constrain $\log_{10}M_c$ and $\beta$ separately, as well as the potential mass/redshift dependence of $\eta$.
 Our analysis should, nevertheless, provide an indication of whether the sensitivity of current and future CMB observations will be enough to constrain feedback parameters at the rough level required of Stage-IV weak lensing data.